IepIweidieng/TJAPlayer3/tja.md

     * `1.0` &ndash; The feature set common in PC-gen official AC games and TJAPlayer3, including Dan-i certification mode.
     * `1.1` &ndash; The feature set of TJAPlayer3 v1.6.x, including enhancements originate from TaikoJiro 1 and 2.
     * `1.2` &ndash; The current stable feature set of the OpenTaiko-OutFox standard, based on the gameplay-focused enhancements of OpenTaiko (0auBSQ) v0.6.0, including a more complete feature of Tower mode and the Konga game mode.
-    * `1.3` &ndash; A developing feature set including TJA state and compatibility support.
+    * `1.3` &ndash; A developing feature set including enhanced branch conditions, TJA state, and compatibility support.
     * `2.0` &ndash; A developing feature set including the Beatz game mode and a standardized version of TJAPlayer3-Extended features.

 ## TJC Header